ahmadawais/Woo-Keep-The-Change/readme.txt

 Woo Keep The Change plugin helps online store owners keep the change :) i.e. Total $50 instead of $49.28.

-Install and activate the plugin.
-No settings at all.
+`Install and activate the plugin.
+Enable on Woo KTC on settings page.`

 == Installation ==

-Just install and activate the plugin and you in the cart there would be a `Keep the change` fee that will round off the numbers to the nearest but great value.
+Install and activate the plugin and you will be redirected to the settings page.
+Check enable the setting to enable the plugin.
+Once enabled; in the cart there would be a `Keep the change` fee that will round off the numbers to the nearest but great value.

 Details: